KTamas03/deep-learning-challenge/README.md

   - Model Performance:
       - The model accuracy was 74.79% with loss of 52.18%.

 -------------------------------------------------

 **Model 2: Add More Hidden Layers and Neurons**

+In this model, I decided to add more hidden layers and neurons as generally this can improve the accuracy of the model.
+Adding more layers and neurons increases the model's capacity to learn complex patterns in the data.
+The model becomes more capable of fitting the training data, including intricate and non-linear relationships.

   - Data Preprocessing (same as original model)